magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 }
 ```

-> In C++20 you can use `using enum` to create alias for enums
+> In C++20 you can use `using enum` to create alias for enums.

 ## Static

 - Static functions and variables outside of class has the scope limit in its translation unit (like `private` in a class).
 But define static functions or variables that share a same name in different translation unit will cause duplicate definition error in linking stage.
-- Static variable inside a class or struct means that variable is going to share memory with all of the instances of the class, in other words there's only one instance of that static variable.
-Static methods cannot access non-static members its class, hence it don't have instance of the class.
+- Static variable inside a class or struct means that variable is going to share memory with all the instances of the class, in other words there's only one instance of that static variable.
+Static methods cannot access non-static members its class, hence it doesn't have instance of the class.
 - Define `static` variables in header files if possible.
 - Local Static
   ```cpp